Victoria Bateman - The Times1461.jpg

 Five years later, in 2019, Victoria life-modelled for two further portraits by Connolly, one of which went on display at the Mall Galleries, and the other of which was placed on display as part of the People’s Portrait Collection, held at Girton College, Cambridge.
 These portraits depict Victoria in a natural and comfortable state, in a less confrontational and instead more thoughtful pose, reclining whilst reading.

-In addition to working with artists, Victoria has also conducted numerous naked protests, and performed nude on stage at The Cambridge Junction theatre, at Dartington Literary Festival, and at the Chester Diversity Festival.
+In addition to working with artists, Victoria has also conducted numerous naked protests, and performed nude on stage at various locations including The Cambridge Junction theatre, at Dartington Literary Festival, at the Chester Diversity Festival and at the Adam Smith Institute.

 Victoria’s 2016 naked protest at the University of Cambridge